AutoConfig Filter Types

 The same job that sets a variable can also reset it when no pairs pass all filters; this option is called resetVariable

 .
-It can contain one or more variables whose value can be filtered as an exact match, similar to setting a variable.
+It can contain one or more variables whose value can be filtered as an exact match, similar to how a variable is set.

 resetVariable